Protect yourself from fraud and exploitation

 Seniors are disproportionately victims of fraud and exploitation

 by strangers, caregivers, and even family members.
 Taking these simple steps

 can help you protect yourself from becoming a victim.
-Also check out Six Signs it is a Scam.

 - Only set up a joint account with a most trusted individual.

 of who they claim to be or where they claim to be calling from.